-THE BUFFALO HUNTS:
+THE BISON HUNTS:

 This is not a "pen hunt."
 Our bison have free range over our very large ranch.
 We usually drive as close to the herd as the buffalo and the terrain will allow before "dismounting" for a shot.
 Depending on terrain and the situation, often we can do a "stalk and shoot" hunt, but not always.
 Bison are curious creatures.
 Normally, they hang around assessing us before deciding to move on.
-This is a hunt for experienced hunters ... buffalo are not easy to kill and require a practiced and accurate marksman.
+This is a hunt for experienced hunters ... bison are not easy to kill and require a practiced and accurate marksman.

-TWIN PINE RANCH BUFFALO HUNTS
+TWIN PINE RANCH BISON HUNTS

 Long range big game rifles only.
 Bows, black powder, or short range weapons not allowed.